centminmod/centminmod-caddy-v2/readme.md

 cp -a /etc/caddy/Caddyfile /etc/caddy/Caddyfile-backup
 ```

 Overwrite /etc/caddy/Caddyfile with below config using default Caddy public web root `/usr/share/caddy` just for testing purposes right now and configure non-HTTPS (port 81) & HTTPS (port 4444) local internal self-signed SSL certificates.
-For properly comparison with Nginx, try to keep equivalent response headers for both Caddy and Nginx as Caddy previously in 0.1x and 1.x releases have been known to have a performance drop as you add more HTTP headers to Caddy's responses.
+For proper comparison with Nginx, try to keep equivalent response headers for both Caddy and Nginx as Caddy previously in 0.1x and 1.x releases have been known to have a performance drop as you add more HTTP headers to Caddy's responses.

 ```
 {